Clark Sanitary Landfill: History

+The Capas, Tarlac Kalangitan Sanitary Landfill's operators Metro Clark Waste Management Corp.-Bases Conversion and Development Authority announced its closure by October 5, 2024.
+The Angeles City Regional Trial Court Branch 114 dismissed MCWMC's lawsuit against CDC and the BCDA due to forum shopping, since it previously filed a separate civil case against CDC and BCDA in the Capas court.
+With the decision, CDC and the BCDA are empowered to coordinate with the DENR regarding waste management in the affected provinces.
+The Court of Appeals, however, issued a 60-day restraining order against the Capas RTC injunction blocking the landfill forcible takeover by the CDC and BCDA.

 Areas served

 The Clark Sanitary Landfill process waste from both the Clark and Subic Freeports.
 As of 2019, it process waste from around 100 local government units in Luzon.
 Its biggest customers in that year include the cities of Cabanatuan in Nueva Ecija, Angeles in Pampanga and Tarlac City.
 It also process waste from a few town in La Union and Pangasinan in the Ilocos region as well as waste from Baguio.

 Facilities

 The landfill is located in Sitio Kalangitan in Capas, Tarlac within the Subzone D of the Clark Special Economic Zone.
 It covers an area of 100 ha, with 70 percent allocated as a dumping site, 10 percent for recycling facilities and 15 percent designated as an environmental buffer.

 There are plans to set up a waste-to-power plant in the landfill.